We Need a Resolution: Critical reception

 Daryl Easlea from BBC stated: "Opener We Need A Resolution – a duet with Timbaland – demonstrates her strength.
 She was not a teenager anymore and the almost gothic setting over skeletal beats underlines this new maturity".
 Chuck Taylor from Billboard gave "We Need a Resolution" a mixed review.
 Although he praised Aaliyah's vocal delivery by saying: "Aaliyah's light but direct delivery complements the hectic track well" and said the song was classic Aaliyah, he expressed his hopes that she would show more growth and variety just as well as she was building her acting resume.
 In a review of Aaliyah, Michael Paoletta from Billboard described the song as being "wickedly hypnotic".
 Damien Scott from Complex felt that the song was one of the strongest from Aaliyah and that it showed her being more grown and confident.
 He also felt that the song was both one of Aaliyah's best vocal performances and Timbaland's best guest rap verses.
 Chris Heath from Dotmusic praised the song by saying "it's what's going on beneath the chorus and verse that makes We Need A Resolution such an alluring proposition".
 He also felt that Aaliyah "produced another classy slice of experimental R&B".

 Connie Johnson from the Los Angeles Times felt that "We Need a Resolution", along with "Rock the Boat", was a standout song from Aaliyah.
+Music Week felt that the song was a strong follow up to "Try Again" (2000) and that its "beat-laden Timbaland-produced sound certainly oozes crossover potential".

+Alex Needham from NME compared the songs production to Jay-Z's Big Pimpin' (2000) and felt that though it lacks a "bassline, like 'Get Ur Freak On', this creates a universe of drama, suspicion and pain out of almost nothing.
+In other words, it's magic".
 In a review of Aaliyah, Luke McManus from the Irish publication RTÉ felt that it "is a highlight – a heartfelt tale of domestic stress over backward loops, deranged arpeggios and a rare Timbaland appearance on the microphone".
 Teen People included the song in their "Hottest Song of 2001" sweepstakes.
 Rich Bellis from The Atlantic praised Aaliyah's vocals on the song, describing them as going "from staccato to snake-charmer and a beat that hopscotches all over the place".
 Alexis Petridis from The Guardian felt that, compared to other records played on mainstream radio, the song sounded "like an unhinged experiment in sound, one that just happened to have an insistent, catchy chorus attached".
 George Lang from The Oklahoman praised Aaliyah's vocals on the song saying, "On her most recent single, "We Need a Resolution," Aaliyah's vocal delivery on the status of a relationship was as serious and expressive as they come".